 Whether you’re new to the role or you’ve been at it for a while, the top position requires keeping an eye on many balls.
 To start, you can’t lead until you’ve got your own house in order.
 The time is now to reassess your strengths, identify those detailers, find that life purpose, and craft a compelling leadership brand.
-An experienced executive coach, who’ve been through more than one economic cycles, can be that confidant, champion, sounding board and person who’ll hold you accountable and tell you the truth.
-We’ve worked with over 700 leaders in 19 counties and dozens of senior executives on on-boarding, leadership development, communications, and leading major change initiatives.
+An experienced executive coach, who has been through more than one economic cycle, can be that confidant, champion, sounding board and person who’ll hold you accountable and tell you the truth.
+We’ve worked with over 700 leaders in 19 counties and dozens of senior executives on on-boarding, leadership development, communications and leading major change initiatives.

 Executive team building

 Get your department heads together.
 Develop them as leaders.
 Together, answer:

 - What external trends do we need to pay attention to?

 - How can we balance current operational goals with a compelling future state vision?

 - What do we value and how to we help transform the culture?